Air Dam or Splitter - A Closer Look

 Note: The air dam and/or splitter is 2 inches off the ground in study 3-6

-The solver used for these analyses were a steady state incompressible solver with a k-omega SST turbulence model.
+The solver used for these analyses was a steady-state incompressible solver with a k-omega SST turbulence model.
 OpenFOAM was used for pre-processing and solving and all post-processing was done using Paraview and excel.

-Downforce: Negative numbers indicate lift, positive numbers indicate downward force.
+Downforce: Negative numbers indicate lift, positive numbers indicate a downward force.

 The stock Miata simulation (CFD run) had a calculated coefficient of drag of 0.36.
 The 1990-1997 Mazda Miata had a published coefficient of drag of 0.38.
 The CFD case having slightly lower drag is expected from the simplification of the vehicle vs. the real car.

 These photos really emphasize how different setups a